sdziallas/comp55/docs/labs/13-Refact.md

 if(x != 4 || x != 5) //😱😱😱
 ```

-While many of you look at it and think that the statement evaluates to true for numbers
+While many of you look at it and think that the *statement evaluates to true with numbers
-that aren't equal for four or five
+that aren't equal to four or five*
-*It actually works for all numbers.*
+*That is incorrect.
+It works for all numbers.*
-You can use some boolean theory to extract out this statement to its equivalent version,
+You can use some boolean theory to extract this statement to its equivalent version,
 which is here:

 | 😱 | ❤️ |